archfirst/bullsfirst-bank-bootstrap-phonegap/README.md

 *	Deposits screen: Use of the native camera API provided by PhoneGap.
 Also the native notifications dialog (tap on “Check Camera Support”).

 ## Live Demo
-*	You can download the Android version of the app to your device from [TBD].
+*	You can download the Android version of the app to your device from [here](http://archfirst.org/sites/default/files/sources/BfBootBank.apk).
 Make sure you allow installation of non-Market applications (Menu > Settings > Applications > Unknown sources).
 *	You can view the web version of the app [here](http://archfirst.org/apps/bullsfirst-bank-bootstrap-phonegap/).
 The only difference is that it does not support the PhoneGap APIs for camera and native notifications.

 ## Known Issues